 What Is Perspective Taking?

-The definition of perspective taking is really pretty basic, it’s the ability to take on someone else’s point of view when thinking.
-A simple concept, and it’s something that most of us do all of the time, mostly without even thinking about it.
+Perspective taking is the ability to take on someone else’s point of view when thinking.
+It’s a simple concept, and it’s something that most of us do all the time, mostly without even thinking about it.

 One study analyzed the way in which people gave directions to a landmark.
 Not surprisingly, the directions they gave depended on whether the person asking was perceived as being out of town or a local.
 Out of towners were given much more detailed directions because the person assumed that they were less familiar with local landmarks and how to navigate the city.
 Locals were assumed to know the general layout of the city and how to navigate within it.

-We are always collecting data about other people’s state of mind through their behaviors, verbal and non-verbal cues.
-If someone has tears in their eyes, we can assume they are upset.
-We understand that hyperventilation, fast talking and anxiety can mean that the person is panicked.
+We are always collecting data about other people’s state of mind through their behaviors, verbal, and non-verbal cues.
+If someone has tears in their eyes, we assume they are upset.
+We understand that hyperventilation, fast talking, and anxiety can mean that the person is panicked.
 Their tone of voice can convey anger, sympathy or happiness.
-These are all social cues that we instinctually process and use to formulate socially acceptable responses.
+These are all social cues that we instinctively process and use to formulate socially acceptable responses.

 Empathy is the ability to take on and relate to someone else’s feeling or emotions.
 Perspective taking removes all the emotional aspects and is strictly concerned with how the other person perceives a situation.
 This is a very important distinction in a professional setting.